MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th>Method Description</th>
   </tr>
   <tr>
-    <td>When the user clicks create account the I-Learn login credentials are passed to the iLearnFacade class which verifies if they are correct.</td>
+    <td>When the user clicks create account the I-Learn login credentials are passed to the I-LearnFacade class which verifies if they are correct.</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>